-Equal size.
-This is simple with all models of the TrailMax™ western and endurance saddlebags, as each side of the saddlebags, regardless of design or material, are the same size.
+EQUAL SIZE: This is simple with all models of our TrailMax western and endurance saddlebags, as each side of the bags, regardless of design or material, are the same size.

-Equal weight distribution.
-The more weight you carry in your horse saddlebags, the more important it becomes to balance them.
+EQUAL WEIGHT DISTRIBUTION: The more weight you carry in your horse saddlebags, the more important it becomes to balance them.
 If you must load one side of your saddle bags heavier than the other, be sure to hang something heavier on the opposite side of the saddle.
 Riding saddles want to slip to the heavier side and nothing is more uncomfortable, and potentially hazardous, than riding down the trail with the saddle off to one side.

 Using horn bags for heavier gear (such as water, camera, binoculars, etc.) puts more of the load over the front quarters, where the horse can carry it better, rather than in your horse saddle bags behind the saddle.

 TrailMax Cavalry Saddlebags